aloyarzabal/React-vip-customers-management/README.md

 # Welcome to my first project with React!

-This project it's meant to help little stores to have a full control of he customers they have, the money they spend and the points they generate.
+This project it's meant to help little stores to have a full control of the customers they have, the money they spend and the points they generate.

+## Specifications
+* Project has been created 100% with React, using 5 of the basic Hooks.
+* In order to have a backend, it's connected to Directus (headless CMS) via fetch.
+* React transition group for some animations

 ## Branches